deneb-viz/deneb-viz.github.io/versioned_docs/version-1.2/interactivity/highlight.md

 #### Example 2: Extending Design to Include Cross-Filtering

 Example 1 will work for cross-highlight only; in order to ensure that our design allows our visual to cross-filter other visuals _and_ handle incoming cross-highlight, we extend the `opacity` encoding in our highlights layer to effectively toggle visibility of the mark if the `__selected__` field is off.
-This will utilise the underlying mark for the orignal values for the 'dimmed' value, e.g.:
+This will utilize the underlying mark for the original values for the 'dimmed' value, e.g.:

 ```json highlight={23-32} showLineNumbers
 {